Pilot Contamination-Aware Graph Attention Network for Power Control in CFmMIMO: Numerical Results

 Table \ref{tab2} presents the runtime for each method across different scenarios.
 The CPU measurements are obtained on a \makebox{$64$-bit} Windows system with $16$ GB RAM and an Intel Core i5 ($2.60$ GHz), while the GPU measurements are obtained using an NVIDIA A40.
 As shown, compared to $5.5185 \, [{\rm s}]$ GPU processing time for APG in Scenario 5 with $64$ APs and $40$ UEs, the proposed method achieves a processing time of \makebox{$2.2\, [{\rm ms}]$} on the GPU despite $592\, [{\rm ms}]$ on the CPU, highlighting the \makebox{real-time} performance of the learning-based method and demonstrating its potential for power control in \makebox{real-time} applications.
 Note that although the PAPC's is slightly less than the proposed model, the performance improvement justifies the negligible time difference.

 While TDD systems leverage channel reciprocity, practical implementations can encounter errors due to hardware impairments or calibration mismatches, leading to large-scale channel estimation errors.
 To assess the impact of large-scale channel estimation errors on the performance of the proposed model, another experiment was conducted, with the result is presented in Fig. \ref{Err}, and the experimental settings are as follows.
 Let $\beta_{m,k}^{[\rm dB]}= 10\log_{10} (\beta_{m,k})$ denote the large-scale fading coefficient in the decibel scale.
-The corresponding estimated values with errors can be modeled as
+To model the effect of estimation errors in the simulations, we add additive white Gaussian noise to the channel coefficients, which allows us to realistically capture the impact of imperfect channel knowledge on system performance \cite{Li_Residual, Zeng_Joint, Peng_Robust}.
+The corresponding estimated values with errors can then be modeled as

 To evaluate the impacts of estimation errors, we consider different values of $\sigma$: $0.5,1,1.5$, and $2$.
 The experiments were conducted under Scenario 2, and the resulting CDFs are given in Fig. \ref{Err}.
 As shown in Fig. \ref{Err}, the performance degrades with increasing $\sigma$, as reflected by the CDF results.
 However, the proposed model consistently achieves nearly the same performance as the APG algorithm, even when $\sigma$ is as high as 2, which validates the effectiveness and robustness of our proposed method.